harsimran2421/ECEN5813_Harsimransingh/Project1/Readme.txt

 Using Compile time switch "PLATFORM":
 It is used to set the platform for which we want to run the commands.
 The platforms are HOST LINUX-Ubuntu, Freedom Freescale KL25Z, BeagleBone Black.
-The default platform us HOST LINUX-Ubuntu.
+The default platform is HOST LINUX-Ubuntu.

 Using Compile time switch "PROJECT1-SW":
 Compilation of project1 switched on only when ON is written to "PROJECT1-SW" using command line.